alevchuk/minibank/tor/README.md

 # but we are using a service since targets cannot be reloaded.

 [Unit]
-Description=Anonymizing overlay network for TCP (multi-instance-master)
+Description=Anonymizing overlay network for TCP (multi-instance-first)

 [Service]
 Type=oneshot